harena-lab/harena-docs/versum/reference.md

 They can be hierarchically grouped by header levels, but only the lower hierarchical levels are rendered.

-In the following example, only nodes `Level 3a`, `Level 3b` and `Level 2b` are rendered.
-Node `Level 2a` aggregates the nodes `Level 3a` and `Level 3b`; node `Level 1` aggregates the remaining.
-Aggregator nodes are never rendered, they are responsible for the structural organization of the case.
+Aggregator knots are not rendered.
+They are responsible for the structural organization of the case.
+In the following example, only knots `Level 3a`, `Level 3b`, and `Level 2b` are rendered.
+Knots `Level 2a` aggregates the knots `Level 3a` and `Level 3b`; node `Level 1` aggregates the remaining.

 ~~~markdown
 # Level 1